1. Letting agent fees

-A standard home insurance policy won't be enough for when it comes to letting out your property and you will need to get specialist cover.
+A standard home insurance policy doesn't quite cover the same risks as a landlord insurance policy.
+When it comes to letting out your property you’ll need to get specialist cover in place.
 At the most basic, you will need to have buildings cover.
 But, there are many other options you may want to consider.
 If you let your property out as furnished then you should look at getting the right level of contents insurance.
 It's also advisable to cover yourself for loss of rent and providing alternative accommodation should your property become inhabitable, plus cover for damage cause by tenants.
-And there are also legal fees to consider should a tenant need to be evicted or takes you to court.
+And there are also legal fees to consider should a tenant need to be evicted or take you to court.

 There are different levels, and therefore costs, of insurance depending on the type of tenant you have in your property.
 For example, if you let to students you may have higher charges than if renting to a single professional.
 It may be tempting to go for the cheapest option when insuring your property, but lower levels of cover could leave you open to risk.
 You are best going with a landlord insurance specialist, such as Towergate, who can tailor-make a policy to cover your precise needs.
 Not only will it give you peace of mind, it could save you a lot of money in the long term.